 10) Create your blog

-Blogging is just so essential to building your online presence, that ignoring it literally leads your website to a dead end.
+Blogging or Guest Blogging is just so essential to building your online presence, that ignoring it literally leads your website to a dead end.
 If you blog, you’re giving your audience a solid reason to come back to your site, again and again.
 If you blog about local goings-on, you are actually aiming at becoming a local influencer (let alone the fact you clearly signal to Google that your site is regularly updated, so it can crawl it more often and get higher in organic rankings).

 Blogging is not about what you do; it’s about what people want to learn about.
 This is not to say you can’t promote yourself via your blog more openly: everything important about your company goes right there.
 But sharing truly useful and interesting content that resonates with your audience is what people expect you to do.
 Therefore, that’s what you should be doing.